syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/PivotGrid-Elements.md

 ![](PivotGrid-Elements_images/cellselection.png)

 ## Cell Context
 Cell context allows user to perform any custom operation on cell right-click.
-For example, you can create and display content menu on cell right-click.
+For example, you can create and display context menu on cell right-click.

 Cell context is enabled by setting the `EnableCellContext` property to true.
-The **"CellContext"** event would be raised as soon as right-click is done providing cell information through event argument.
+The **"cellContext"** event would be raised as soon as right-click is done providing cell information through event argument.

 {% highlight CSHTML %}